Coconut White Balsamic Shrimp with Garlic & Chili

 Optional garnish: chopped cilantro or green onions

-• Pat the shrimp dry with paper towels and season with salt and pepper.
+• Pat the shrimp dry with paper towels and season evenly with salt and pepper.

 • Heat the Garlic & Roasted Chili Olive Oil in a large skillet over medium heat.

-• Add the shrimp in a single layer and cook for 2–3 minutes per side, until just opaque.
+• Add the shrimp in a single layer and cook for 2–3 minutes per side, just until opaque and lightly seared.

-• Add the garlic and cook for about 30 seconds, stirring gently, just until fragrant.
+• Add the minced garlic and cook for about 30 seconds, stirring gently, just until fragrant.

-• Remove the skillet from the heat and drizzle the Coconut White Balsamic evenly over the shrimp.
+• Remove the skillet from heat and immediately drizzle the Coconut White Balsamic over the shrimp, tossing gently to coat.

-• Drizzle with the Persian Lime Olive Oil, toss gently to coat, and serve immediately.
+• Drizzle with the Persian Lime Olive Oil and toss again to layer in brightness and balance.

-• Finish with an additional light drizzle of Coconut White Balsamic at the table, to taste.
+• Serve immediately, finishing with an additional light drizzle of Coconut White Balsamic at the table if desired.

-• Swap Persian Lime Olive Oil for Butter Olive Oil for a softer, richer finish that complements the coconut flavor.
+• Butter Olive Oil — softer, richer finish that complements the coconut flavor

-Steamed rice, jasmine rice, quinoa, roasted vegetables, or a simple green salad.
+Steamed jasmine rice, coconut rice, quinoa, roasted vegetables, or a simple green salad.